Texas grand jury convenes in securities case against attorney general

 Paxton’s name also appears in a federal court document as a major investor in a Dallas-area firm in a U.S. Securities and Exchange Commission investigation.

 Court documents in the federal investigation of the technology firm called Servergy do not make any allegations of misconduct by Paxton or draw links to the investigation into securities fraud in Texas.
-[ID:nL1N0ZO0Y6]
+(Editing by Bernard Orr)